SilRodrigo/Native-JS-price-filter-range/README.md

  - html element as target, the price range will be generated inside.
  - integer value for minimum value.
  - integer value for maximum value.
+ - callback who receives an object with current values as parameter, is executed everytime an user moves a slide and triggers the mouseup event.

  Enjoy.